 Toughening Phase

-Once you enter BCT or the initial phases of One Station Unit Training (OSUT), you’ll hit the toughening phase.
+Once you commence BCT or the early stages of One Station Unit Training (OSUT), you’ll enter the toughening phase, characterized by an uptick in intensity.

-You’ll follow a structured daily PRT schedule that pushes your limits and builds your physical and mental toughness.
+You’ll adhere to a structured daily PRT schedule designed to push your limits and enhance both physical and mental toughness.

 - Preparation drills (PD)